05 Jul Why should you visit South Tyrol I Italy

 - visit one of the numerous social events – especially in summertime

-- visiting one of the parks or gardens
+- visit one of the parks or gardens

 You still need more convincing?
 I don´t think so.

-Give South Tyrol a try and let me show you in my following posts and videos what makes South Tyrol so quaint:
+Give South Tyrol a try and let me show you in my following vlog what makes South Tyrol so quaint: